 What are the major differences between English translations?

 The Bible translations listed below are popular for a reason.
 In general, most people can understand them and they are also accurate and trustworthy.
 Well-known Bible scholars with distinguished reputations participated in producing each translation.
+(Also see Can You Be A Christian Without a Denomination?)

-Each translation has it’s own history, translation philosophy, and has a measurable reading level.
+Each translation has its own history, translation philosophy, and has a measurable reading level.
 Readers are encouraged to consult the preface and other introductory information found at the beginning of Bibles to learn more about the translation.
 Reputable translations don’t keep secret the translation committee who worked on them or the methodology they used for key theological passages.

 |NIV||The full text of the New International Version (NIV) appeared in 1978.
 Over 40 years later, the NIV maintains a wide readership, especially among conservative evangelicals.||Thought-for-thought; the meaning of each thought, not necessarily each word, is the aim of translators||7th grade|